tigh-latte/presentations/editor-fix-golang/presentation.md

 ![image:width:30%](static/gufer.png)

-Golang, while good fun, has both features and issues that you need to warm to.
+Go, while good fun, has both features and issues that you need to warm to.

 To pick one of these features (_**totally**_ at random), we'll look at implicit interface satisfaction.